-Principal components analysis (sometimes called 'singular value decomposition') filters noise from data without distorting the underlying dynamical properties.
+Principal components analysis filters noise from data without distorting the underlying dynamical properties.
 As a result, the attractor may become more clearly focused in fewer embedding dimensions.
 A brief outline of the procedural steps follows (Theil, 1971):

-1. Construct the 'embedded date' matrix X from the observed time series x(t) with q observations.
-Set lag length to $\tau = 1$ and embedding dimension to the level n computed from the false nearest neighbors test:
+1. Construct the 'embedded date' matrix X from the observed time series x(t) with n observations.
+Set lag length to $\tau=1$ and embedding dimension to the level M computed from the false nearest neighbors test: